samirghasemi/samirghasemi/README.md

 # Seyyed Abbas Mirghasemi

 ## About me
 I'm a Software Engineer(Devops and Back-End) at Gameria.tv.
 Since studying in school, I have programmed in various fields.
 Such as web programming (front-end and back-end), embedded system (Arduino) and image processing (MATLAB).
 My favorite language in the last two years has been Elixir.
-Nowadays I love cloud computing and any kind of infrastructure technologys.
+Nowadays I love cloud computing and any kind of infrastructure technologies.

-## Favorite technologys and Tools
+## Favorite technologies and Tools
-* Docker
 * Kubernetes
 * Vmware vsphere
+* Docker
 * Elixir
+* Phoenix Framework
 * Solidity

 ## Stats